Fardin-Data/Apple-Path-to-Carbon-Neutrality/README.md

 This project was not only about data analysis but also a valuable learning journey that equipped me with new skills and insights to tackle similar challenges in the future.

-Certainly, I'll format the data dictionary in the format you requested.
-Here's the Data Dictionary for your project:

 ## Folder/Files Information